-St Vitus Cathedral in Prague looks so familiar to me the first time I laid my eyes on its massive Gothic structure.
-I was pretty sure I’ve seen it somewhere but I had a hard time remembering it.
+St Vitus Cathedral in Prague looked familiar to me the first time I looked at its massive Gothic structure.
+I was pretty sure I’d seen it somewhere, but I had difficulty remembering it.

-Standing and staring outside its facade, I really tried hard to remember where in the world I saw this cathedral before.
+Standing and staring outside its facade, I tried hard to remember where I had seen this cathedral before.

 The Cathedral is inside the complex of Prague Palace, the world’s largest palace complex.

 Inside, you won’t just find breathtaking arches, flying buttresses, and scary gargoyles but also tombs of royals and saints of Bohemia.

 And, of course, the body of St Vitus also rests here.
 Saint Vitus is said to be the saint for entertainers, dancers, lightning strikes, oversleeping, and animal attacks.